~ Why should you use a Buyer's Agent? To have a Professional on Your Side. ~

 Buyer's Agents represent only the interests of their buyer clients.

 Buyer Beware!
-Some agents keep their listings off most Property Search sites by changing “Internet Data Exchange Include” from Yes to No in the MLS.
-We say Yes to Maximum Exposure for you!
+Some agents keep their listings off most Property Search sites by changing “On Internet” from YES to NO in the MLS.
+We don't want you to miss your perfect property!
+Call or use our VIP Property Search to get ALL listings.

-Doug and Carol were REALTORS® in Cashiers and on Keowee & Jocassee for many years before deciding to specialize in the Keowee & Jocassee area.
-They can refer you to experienced, knowledgable RE/MAX agents in Cashiers and Highlands if you have an interest in that area, also.
+Since 2001, Doug & Carol have lived in the Lake Keowee area.
+For many years, they worked in Cashiers and on Keowee before deciding to specialize in the Keowee area.
+They can refer you to experienced, knowledgeable agents in Cashiers & Highlands if you have an interest there, also.

 Buyer Value Proposition